Whether you’re looking to relax, learn about the culture or go on an adventure, there’s no shortage of epic things to do on Rarotonga, Cook Islands

 Over the centuries, the people of the Cook Islands have developed a beautiful art scene, and at various shops around Rarotonga and at the markets, you can purchase some to take home with you.

 Paintings are quite common, depicting scenes from the ocean of around the islands, but the most iconic forms of art are wood carvings.

-Skilled artisans spend dozens of hours hand making these beautiful carvings out of locally-sourced wood, and while it isn’t as commonly practiced in recent years as it used to be, you can still find great examples in Rarotonga.
+Skilled artisans spend dozens of hours hand-making these beautiful carvings out of locally-sourced wood, and while it isn’t as commonly practised in recent years as it used to be, you can still find great examples in Rarotonga.

 For something unique and practical, handmade ukuleles are always a great souvenir.

 It’s one of the most beautiful places to visit in Rarotonga, and any trip you make to the Cook Islands will most likely include at least one day swimming, snorkelling and hanging out at the Muri Lagoon.

 The lagoon is visually jaw-dropping, with turquoise waters lapping at the Rarotonga shores with a couple of islands right in the heart of it, and short swim (or paddle) from the beach.